osm-fr/osmose-backend/doc/3-SQL-basics.md

 # Analyzer based on SQL query - The basics

 The database is a PostgreSQL with PostGIS spatial extension and hstore.
-It is know as [Osmosis](https://wiki.openstreetmap.org/wiki/Osmosis) schema, and loaded by the tool of the same name.
+It is know as [Osmosis](https://wiki.openstreetmap.org/wiki/Osmosis) schema and loaded by the tool of the same name.

 ## Database schema